3.6.1. Rules for drawing locations (organizations)

 Don't set names of several organizations to the same item.
 Instead, create a standalone item (place) for each organization.

-For example, a service center for home appliances that offers to repair the products of Electrolux and Birusa is created as one organization with the official name.
-Service center for home appliances repair and with two type names “Synonym, historical”: Electrolux service center and Birusa service center.
+1. A service center for home appliances that repairs Electrolux and Birusa products is created as one organization with the official name Service center for home appliances and two names of the “also known as, historical” type: Electrolux service center and Birusa service center.

 3.6.1.1.4